ibm-cloud-docs/power-iaas/network-architecture-WIP.md

 ## Private Direct-Link connection
 {: #private-direct-link}

-You can use a **private Direct-Link** connection to connect into your existing IBM Cloud network.
-As a part of this networking scenario, there is a GRE tunnel between a switch inside the Power colo and the edge gateway inside the IBM Cloud.
+You can use a IBM Cloud Direct-Link to connect into your existing IBM Cloud network and reach Power IaaS.
+As a part of this networking scenario, there is a GRE tunnel between a switch inside the Power IaaS and the edge gateway inside the IBM Cloud.

   ![Power Systems Virtual Server private Direct-Link connection](./images/Private-connection-using-DL+DLconnect+EdgeGW.png "Power Systems Virtual Server private Direct-Link connection"){: caption="Figure 3.
 Power Systems Virtual Server private Direct Link connection" caption-side="bottom"}